 HOW IT ALL BEGAN

-Enter Dee Dee (last name withheld to protect the innocent) in my first grade class:
+Enter Dee Dee (last name withheld to protect the innocent) from my first-grade class at Kingswood Elementary School.

-Naturally when Dee Dee brought her sparkling diamond-filled tiara to school for show and tell AND told everyone that she was a “real live princess”, I was floored!
+Naturally when Dee Dee brought her sparkling diamond-filled tiara to school for "show-and-tell" AND told everyone that she was a “real-life princess”, I was floored!
 Everyone wanted to just be in her presence.
 Everyone wanted to play with Dee Dee.
 Everyone wanted to be near her.
-Everyone wanted to BE her. (atleast that’s what I thought in my six-year-old mind.)
+Everyone wanted to BE her. (at least that’s what I thought in my six-year-old mind.)

 Looking back, it wasn’t that I wanted a picture of said princess, but rather, I wanted to feel good about myself like Dee Dee did and have everyone else see this “valuable thing” that I had, just like her tiara.
 What I really wanted looking back… I wanted them to see my value!

 So sneakily, I managed to smuggle my newfound camera past my parents and onto the school playground.
 I had one of the best days of my life.
 And boy did it feel good!
 The children swarmed around me like bees to meat and everyone wanted “me” to take their picture.
 I felt important.
 Heck, I WAS important and I was seen as being cool.
-I didn’t need a tiara to prove my value or a title, I had a camera!
+I didn’t need a tiara or a title to prove my value.
+I had a camera!

 Imagine my horror when 2 weeks later my dad called me into his office to look at my newfound portfolio!
 To make a long story short, I ended up getting a very long lecture about disobedience and a hefty 1970’s spanking!
 Of course, I finally learned to obey, (until my teenage years - another story for another time) and never again took the camera to school.

 These days I have been fortunate enough to marry travel with creativity in being both a local photographer with a studio and a destination wedding photographer at the same time.
-It is no longer about me and my importance, for I have truly settled into to who I am.
-I’ve had the privilege of photographing weddings in Europe and the states, as well as fascinating people in studio.
-I enjoy my life now more then ever and have many beautiful reasons to wake up in the morning including amazing clients like you, a wonderful husband of 23 years, three crazy kids who are growing up too fast and an english cream golden retriever named Lacey Mae!
+It is no longer about me and my importance, for I have truly settled into who I am.
+I’ve had the privilege of photographing weddings in Europe and the states, as well as fascinating people in the studio.
+I enjoy my life now more than ever and have many beautiful reasons to wake up in the morning including amazing clients like you, a wonderful husband of many years, three crazy kids who are growing up too fast, and an English cream golden retriever named Lacey Mae!
 I no longer feel the need to prove myself to anyone, tiara or no tiara.
-Instead, I have figured out where my talents lay and have built a life around showing others their value and the best version of themselves.
-It truly has become the passion I love and the purpose to get up for.
+Instead, I have figured out where my talents lie and have built a life around showing others their value and the best version of themselves.
+It truly has become the passion I love and once again the purpose to get up for.

-And just for the record, and this is true, I ended up buying myself a beautiful tiara about ten years back, it was a whim and I don’t regret it.
+And just for the record, and this is true, I ended up buying myself a beautiful tiara about ten years back.
+It was a whim and I don’t regret it.
 I actually wear it now and then while I clean the house.
-It’s a reminder to me of my worth as I serve myself and family with cleans toilets and fresh smelling laundry.
-And also to not take myself too seriously.
+It’s a reminder to me of my worth as I serve myself and my family with clean toilets and fresh-smelling laundry... and also to not take myself too seriously.
 Wanna Wear it?